LuxAter/cli/docs/ref/any.md

 Any& operator=(std::string v);
 ```

-Sets the value and type to the corisponding entered value.
+Sets the value and type to the corresponding entered value.

 #### Parameters ####